markeban/FirstApp/README.md

-#Rudy on Rails Tutorial: FirstApp
+#Ruby on Rails Tutorial: FirstApp